Saturday's Devotional Prayer

 Heavenly Father,

-Help me to quiet the noise
+Help me to release my distractions

-of my soul and lean into
+and lean into Your quiet presence.

 In Jesus' name, Our Lord and Saviour, Amen.